ceramicnetwork/CEA/README.md

 ## Purpose

-The CEA ***is*** a grassroots network of Ceramic collaborators.
+The CEA ***IS*** a grassroots network of Ceramic collaborators.
 It was created as a way for community members to collaboratively discuss important topics related to Ceramic (such as governance, standards, use cases) in a self-organized way.
 To join, [follow these steps](#join-the-cea).

-The CEA ***is not*** a replacement for [Ceramic Core Calls]() (Core Community Calls and Core Devs Calls), where the broader community generally convenes to learn more about Ceramic and discuss network upgrades. ([Click here]() to add Ceramic Core Calls to your calendar.)
+The CEA ***IS NOT*** a replacement for [Ceramic Core Calls]() (Core Community Calls and Core Devs Calls) where the broader community generally convenes to learn more about Ceramic and discuss network upgrades ([click here]() to add Ceramic Core Calls to your calendar), nor is it a replacement for [CIPs](http://github.com/ceramicnetwork/cip) where the community formally proposes standards or improvements.
 Rather, the CEA serves as a focused vehicle for interested parties to zoom in on important issues, organize into topic-based working groups, and share outcomes amongst the group.
+A working group will often produce one or more CIPs.

 ## Structure